-a large amount of consumer habit stock built up.
+I find that, depending on how sensitive advertising prices are to time allocations, many mergers between prominent social media applications should be blocked with inertia, but many do not without inertia.
+The main intuition behind this is that with inertia the mergers that get blocked, such as Snapchat-YouTube, are due to the merged firm's incentive to increase advertising loads on the smaller application (Snapchat) in order to divert consumption towards the larger application (YouTube).
+When there is no inertia in usage, the diversion from the smaller to the larger application is lower since YouTube does not get the benefit of already being a popular application with a large amount of consumer usage stock built up.
 Thus, my results indicate that the role of inertia in inflating market shares and diversion ratios towards the largest applications is important for justifying blocking mergers between the smaller and larger applications.
-This highlights how digital addiction issues are directly relevant to antitrust policy as they inflate the time usage and diversion between applications by a sufficient amount to lead to meaningfully different conclusions about mergers between these applications.
+This highlights how digital addiction issues are directly relevant to antitrust policy as they inflate the time usage and diversion towards the more prominent and larger applications by a sufficient amount to lead to meaningfully different conclusions about mergers between these applications.